A system model of a single-position radar system with multiple targets

 pattern(ULA_Array,paramRadarMT.fc)

-From the DND we can see that along the y axis the AR practically does not radiate, but in the x-z plane it radiates best.
+It can be seen from the bottom that along the y axis AR practically does not emit radiation, but it radiates best in the x-z plane.

 function run_model( name_model, path_to_folder ) # определение функции для прогона модели